Rumpunzel/rpg-thingy/playing-the-game/skill-tests/challenges.md

 Characters may act in tandem with each other when trying to achieve the same goal while testing the same skill (they may use different attributes, though most of the time, they will also use the same attributes).
 When they do, everyone tests and adds their successes together to determine if they manage to succeed as a group.

 When two or more character use the same skill and the same attribute to achieve the same goal, they always test as a group.
 When they do, choose one charcter who is the main actor.
-Only that character can add dice from [Traits](../../characters/traits) [Boons and Banes](../boons-&-banes) and use their [Disposition](../../characters/attributes#disposition).
+Only that character can add dice from [Traits](../../characters/traits), [Boons and Banes](../boons-&-banes), and use their [Disposition](../../characters/attributes#disposition).

-During simple tests, for each participant beyond the first, the difficulty of the test is increased by **1.**
+During challenge, for each participant beyond the first, the difficulty of the test is increased by **1.**

 Group tests can be incredible tools to achieve great deeds.
 They can also simply be used to help your compatriots to overcome obstacles you find trivial.
 But they come at the cost of increasing the risk for all participants.
 You either win or you fail as a group.

-When a group fails a simple test, each member of the group receives **1** **XP.**
+When a group fails a challenge, each member of the group receives **1** **XP.**

 When a group suffers stress, _each_ member of the group takes stress equal to the difference between the test's difficulty and the effort they, individually, achieved.
 As difficulty increases with each member of a group, this can result in drastic setbacks.